dhoer/choco-selenium/ReadMe.md

 from https://github.com/SeleniumHQ/selenium/.

 A [Vagrantfile](https://github.com/dhoer/choco-selenium/blob/master/Vagrantfile)
-to provision a Selenium-Grid on Windows 2012R2 with latest browsers and drivers for Chrome, Firefox, and IE is available.
+to provision a Selenium-Grid on Windows 10 with latest browsers and drivers for Chrome, Edge, Firefox, and IE is available.
 See [TESTING.md](https://github.com/dhoer/choco-selenium/blob/master/TESTING.md) for more information.